zerozero/zerozero.github.io/_posts/2016-06-28-meadowlark-part-2.md

 >ld: -undefined and -bitcode_bundle (Xcode setting ENABLE_BITCODE=YES) cannot be used together
 clang: error: linker command failed with exit code 1 (use -v to see invocation)

-So I go back to _Build Settings_ and toggle off Enable Bitcode.
+So I go back to _Build Settings_ in Xcode and toggle off Enable Bitcode.
 Now the product builds correctly but the app dies with a fatal error:

 >dyld: Symbol not found: __ZN6il2cpp6icalls6System6System14ComponentModel14Win32Exception15W32ErrorMessageEi Referenced from: /var/containers/Bundle/Application/CE52036C-B9DC-499A-AB18-A2B8A8D65E84/meadowlark.app/meadowlark Expected in: flat namespace in /var/containers/Bundle/Application/CE52036C-B9DC-499A-AB18-A2B8A8D65E84/meadowlark.app/meadowlark

 So why would it run in the simulator but not on the device?
-After some Googling I go back to Unity's _Player Settings_ and under _Other Settings_ set
+After some Googling.. aha!..
+I go back to Unity's _Player Settings_ and under _Other Settings_ set
  - Target SDK: Device SDK (was Simulator SDK)

 That runs now.